cqpancoast/ntupledicts/README.md

 # ntupledicts

 Author: Casey Pancoast
 Email: <cqpancoast@gmail.com>

-A package for dealing with CMS TrackTrigger ntuples as Python dictionaries.
+**A package for dealing with CMS TrackTrigger ntuples as Python dictionaries.
-Designed with machine learning studies in mind.
+Designed with machine learning studies in mind.**

 Info on the CMS TrackTrigger can be found [here](https://arxiv.org/abs/1705.04321).
 Info on CMS as a whole can be found [here](https://home.cern/science/experiments/cms).

-I'd also like to thank [Claire Savard](https://github.com/cgsavard) for her previous work in machine learning for the track trigger.
+I'd like to thank [Claire Savard](https://github.com/cgsavard) for her previous work in machine learning for the track trigger.
 All plots in the `ntupledicts.ml.plot` module are based off of ones that she developed.